-6 Testing & Final Assembly 6.1 Leak Testing With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.
+6.1 Leal k Testing vehicle parked and the engine off, turn the compressor on tuntil the air system is fully charged.
 NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
-Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. \square Actuate the Air Locker(s).
-The compressor should not come on again for a period of at least 15min.
-Air system recharging within that time period would indicate that a leak is present in the system.
-NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
-If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
+Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. ☐ Actuate the Air Locker(s).
+15min.
+A appressor should not come on again for a period of at least a system recharging within that time period would indicate ak is present in the system.
+NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. onto all is found to be present, spray a soap and water mixture air fittings in the system while the compressor is fully .
 Bubbles should appear at any leak points.
-Check that leaky fittings have been adequately tightened.
-Disassemble, clean threads, and reapply thread sealant if leaking persists.
-Reinstalling the Axles 6.2 Insert both axles fully into the housing and gently tap them inward.
-NOTE: Be careful not to damage the axle oil seals with the spline of the axle.
+Check the nat leaky fittings have been adequately tightened. ☐ Disasse persists mble, clean threads, and reapply thread sealant if leaking

+6.2 Reinstalling the Axles